nhoening/StoSim/doc/tut/basic.rst

 .. literalinclude:: ../../examples/basic/main.py

-.. note:: Note that we use here the comma-separated-value format for our logs.
-Currently
+.. note:: Note that we use the tab (\\t) here to separate values, just as we told Nicessa above.
-          Nicessa expects this but that will soon change.

 .. note:: Note also that you can write comments in the logs (here: first line).
           Be sure to indicate comments with a starting '#'